josdem/jmailer-spring-boot/README.md

 #### Features

 * You can send an email using curl, httpie, or using a script
+* You can send an email using a mobile application
 * You can send an email using an form in your website
 * You can send an email using a file with an email list addresses